iechor/docs/content/billing/core-billing/payment-method.md

 ## Failed payments

-If your subscription payment fails, there is a grace period of 15 days, including the due date.
-Docker retries to collect the payment 3 times using the following schedule:
+If your subscription payment fails, there is a grace period of 15 days, including the due date. iEchor retries to collect the payment 3 times using the following schedule:

 - 3 days after the due date
 - 5 days after the previous attempt
 - 7 days after the previous attempt

-Docker also sends an email notification `Action Required - Credit Card Payment Failed` with an attached unpaid invoice after each failed payment attempt.
+iEchor also sends an email notification `Action Required - Credit Card Payment Failed` with an attached unpaid invoice after each failed payment attempt.

 Once the grace period is over and the invoice is still not paid, the subscription downgrades to a free plan and all paid features are disabled.

 ## Redeem a coupon

-You can redeem a coupon for any paid Docker subscription.
+You can redeem a coupon for any paid iEchor subscription.

 A coupon can be used when you:
 - Sign up to a new paid subscription from a free subscription